NVIDIA/aistore/docs/relnotes-4.1.rc1.md

 ## Authentication and Security

+The authentication configuration covers two independent concerns:

+* external user authentication via JWT/OIDC tokens, and
+* internal cluster security for intra-cluster operations.

+### External User Authentication

-The authentication configuration has been reorganized but remains backward compatible with the v4.0 format.
+The authentication configuration for external users (JWT/OIDC tokens) has been reorganized but remains backward compatible with the v4.0 format.
 The new structure separates signature parameters, required claims, and OIDC issuer handling.
-Token verification supports both symmetric and asymmetric algorithms and validates standard JWT fields such as `aud`.
+Token verification supports both symmetric (HMAC) and asymmetric (RSA) algorithms and validates standard JWT fields such as `aud`.

 The v4.0 format continues to be accepted:
 ```json
 {
   "auth": {